dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-logging/index.md

 * Body
 * HTTP response information

-HTTP Logging is valuable in several scenarios to:

-* Record information about incoming requests and responses.
-* Filter which parts of the request and response are logged.
+HTTP logging can be configured to log all requests and responses or only requests and responses that meet certain criteria.
+It can filter which parts of the request and response are logged.
+It can also redact sensitive information from the logs.
-* Filtering which headers to log.

 HTTP Logging ***can reduce the performance of an app***, especially when logging the request and response bodies.
 Consider the performance impact when selecting fields to log.
 Test the performance impact of the selected logging properties.